top of page

 4. Non-dual – experiencing the peace of interconnectedness and oneness.

 If you're like most of the parents that I work with and, in your heart of hearts, you want to feel peace with your parenting, how could you go about cultivating it?
 Take a moment here.
-Your mind will answer first, thankyou.
-Then take a few breaths and listen more deeply for an answer from your heart and belly.
+Your mind will answer first, then take a few breaths and listen more deeply for an answer from your heart and belly.
 What ideas or images come to the surface?
 Listen inwardly and trust what you perceive.
 What feels like it would be a good way for you to begin?
 Say it out loud now.
-Jot it down.

 ~